Debt collection and debt recovery in Poland

 Debt collection in Poland is not very different from the procedures available in other European countries.
 There are basically two methods of debt collection:

-• amicable (extrajudicial) and
+• amicable debt collection procedure (extrajudicial) and

 • judicial debt collection.

 These processes are different, but they also share certain common features.
-Creditors wanting to recover an outstanding payment should remember that in many cases they may need to use the amicable method of debt collection before seeking a court’s intervention.
-Debt collection procedure in Poland can be initiated against natural persons and legal persons, such as companies and partnerships, as well as associations, foundations, sports clubs and other entities operation in the market.
+Creditors wanting to recover an outstanding payment should remember that in many cases they may need to use the amicable debt collection procedure before seeking a court’s intervention.

 Debt collection research